 - 1. Apply knowledge of the consequences related to neglecting housing obligations, including mortgage payments, property taxes, and compliance with financial requirements and regulations of homeowners associations. - 2.
-Prepare a maintenance plan for at least one major household system including the system's life cycle, use, and repair strategies. - 3.
-Apply knowledge of safety-related strategies for the interior and exterior of the home when discussing with a client how to promote a safe living environment, reducing risk of accidents and impact of disasters. - 4.
-Create an emergency preparedness plan to assist a client in coping in the event of a disaster. - 5.
-Discuss with a client specific energy efficient strategies that may be employed by a client. - 6.
-Apply knowledge of specific types of home improvement financing options, including FHA 203k and HELOC, to counsel a client on how to apply for financing to conduct repairs or renovations on the client's property.
+Prepare a maintenance plan for at least one major household system, including the system's life cycle, use, and repair strategies. - 3.
+Apply knowledge of safety-related strategies for the interior and exterior of the home when discussing with clients how to promote a safe living environment, reducing the risk of accidents and the impact of disasters.. - 4.
+Create an emergency preparedness plan to assist clients with coping during a disaster. - 5.
+Discuss specific energy efficient strategies that clients may employ. - 6.
+Utilize your knowledge of specific home improvement financing options, such as FHA 203k and HELOC, to counsel clients on applying for financing for repairs or renovations on their properties.

-- 7. Assess a client's options to refinance an existing mortgage using the client's credit report, recent mortgage statements, estimated property value, and an applied knowledge of available loan programs. - 8.
+- Assess a client's options to refinance an existing mortgage using their credit report, recent mortgage statements, estimated property value, and applied knowledge of available loan programs. - 8.
 Apply knowledge of the home sales process to prepare clients to avoid predators and select professionals to support the process.